Slopsquatting: Hallucinated Package Names as a Supply-Chain Vector¶

 Coding LLMs invent nonexistent package names; 43% reappear across re-runs, so attackers enumerate, pre-register them, and the agent's install pulls malware.

-Slopsquatting is a supply-chain attack class in which an LLM recommends a package name that does not exist in any public registry, an attacker pre-registers that name on PyPI, npm, or another index, and an agent (or a developer copying the model's output) installs the attacker-controlled package.
-The term was coined by Seth Larson, a Python Software Foundation developer-in-residence, as a portmanteau of "AI slop" and "typosquatting" (Wikipedia).
-It is the package-name analogue of LLM-Pinned Library Versions Carry Systemic CVE Exposure: both are training-distribution bugs, but in slopsquatting the package does not exist until an attacker creates it.
+Slopsquatting is a supply-chain attack class in which an LLM recommends a package name that exists in no public registry, an attacker pre-registers that name on PyPI or npm, and an agent (or a developer copying the model's output) installs the attacker-controlled package.
+Seth Larson, a Python Software Foundation developer-in-residence, coined the term as a portmanteau of "AI slop" and "typosquatting" (Wikipedia).
+It is the package-name analogue of LLM-Pinned Library Versions Carry Systemic CVE Exposure: both are training-distribution bugs, but here the package does not exist until an attacker creates it.

 Spracklen et al. ran 576,000 code generations across 16 LLMs in Python and JavaScript, then checked every recommended package against the official PyPI and npm registries (USENIX Security 2025; arXiv:2406.10279):

-The 43% persistence number is the load-bearing finding — it is what makes the attack economic.
-Random per-call hallucinations would be unexploitable; a stable hallucination prior turns "predict what the model will recommend next" into a tractable enumeration problem.
+The 43% persistence number is load-bearing — it is what makes the attack economic.
+Random per-call hallucinations would be unexploitable; a stable hallucination prior turns "predict what the model recommends next" into a tractable enumeration problem.

-The semantic-distance finding closes the second half: hallucinated names are mostly far from any real package, not minor typos.
-Traditional registry-side typosquat heuristics — which key off small edit distance from popular names — miss the bulk of the surface.
-PyPI and npm typosquat detectors are looking for the wrong shape.
+The semantic-distance finding closes the second half: hallucinated names sit mostly far from any real package, not minor typos.
+Registry-side typosquat heuristics key off small edit distance from popular names, so they miss the bulk of the surface — they look for the wrong shape.

-An attacker needs neither model weights nor an exploit chain.
-The workflow is: prompt a public model with common code-generation tasks at scale, collect the recurring nonexistent names, register the top-N on PyPI / npm before anyone else, attach a post-install payload, and wait.
+An attacker needs neither model weights nor an exploit chain: prompt a public model with common code-generation tasks at scale, collect the recurring nonexistent names, register the top-N on PyPI / npm first, attach a post-install payload, and wait.

 graph LR